 This session is designed to contextualise some of the key learning from the Core into their discipline and provide a range of discipline specific skill acquisition methods (structure of practice, traditional cognitive approach to skill acquisition (chaining, sequencing, drills, whole-part-whole, part progressive) and a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
-All of this should support development in their technical/tactical understanding of SUP and highlight how best to structure the session to support learning considering the environment.
+All of this should support development in their technical/tactical understanding of kayaking and highlight how best to structure the session to support learning considering the environment.
 Examples:

-Tutor to facilitate each student delivering a 5-10 minute session peer coaching on SUP, with one peer observing.
-After the session, the observer identifies examples of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations and the coach discusses their decision-making.
+Tutor to facilitate each student delivering a 5-minute session peer coaching, with one peer observing.
+After the session, the observer identifies examples of coaching behaviours, learning behaviours and optimum performance learning environment considerations and the coach discusses their decisionmaking.
 Tutor supports in this and then identifies what skill acquisition methods were used.
-At the end of the students' sessions, Tutor to deliver a session on SUP to support understanding of session aims, it is anticipated this could well be about a dynamical systems approach.
+At the end of the students' sessions, Tutor to deliver a session to support understanding of session aims; it is anticipated this could well be about a dynamical systems approach.

-- 2. Tutor to coach students to develop their technical skill and understanding of a skill required for the moderate open water environment for a short session.
-After the session, Tutor facilitates discussion of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations used in the session along with what skill acquisition methods were used and the decisions made.
-The Tutor then delivers another short session of a skill required for the moderate open water environment to demonstrate additional skill acquisition methods, along with further Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations and the decisions made.
+- 2. Tutor to coach students to develop their technical/tactical skill and understanding for Starts.
+After the session, Tutor facilitates discussion of coaching behaviours, learning behaviours and optimum performance learning environment considerations used in the session along with what skill acquisition methods were used and the decisions made.
+The Tutor then delivers another short session to demonstrate additional skill acquisition methods, along with further coaching behaviours, learning behaviours and optimum performance learning environment considerations and the decisions made.
 Tutor to facilitate further discussion to ensure session aims are met. - 3.
-Tutor to coach students to develop their technical skill and understanding of a skill required for the moderate open water environment for a short session.
-After the session, Tutor facilitates discussion of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations used in the session along with what skill acquisition methods were used and the decisions made.
-After this, students work in two groups, one planning to deliver a session showing a more cognitive approach to skill acquisition on SUP (chaining, sequencing, drills, whole-part-whole, part progressive) and one using a more dynamical systems approach to skill acquisition on SUP (constraints, shaping, games with aims, game sense).
+Tutor to coach students to develop their technical/tactical skill and understanding for a short session.
+After the session, Tutor facilitates discussion of coaching behaviours, learning behaviours and optimum performance learning environment considerations used in the session along with what skill acquisition methods were used and the decisions made.
+After this, students work in two groups, one planning to deliver a session showing a more cognitive approach to skill acquisition (chaining, sequencing, drills, whole-part-whole, part progressive) and one using a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
 Once planned, the groups deliver their planned sessions to each other and Tutor facilitates discussion to support and develop understanding.

 Session Title: Coaching on the Move

 Session Number: 7

 Time: 60-minutes

 Venue: Water

-Craft: Stand Up Paddleboard
+Craft: Kayak and Canoe